kdeepak1/github-pages-with-jekyll/index.md

 ---
-title: "This is my Ap Comp Sci Website, Kashi Deepak Made This"
+title: "This is my Ap Comp Sci Website by Kashi Deepak"
 ---

-I'm glad you are here.
-I plan to talk about ...
-Brag Sheet

-2. Run track and field
-1. Play Valorant mobile offensive
-3. Like to bike around my neighborhood